Wikipedia

 First Council of Nicaea (325)

-Constantine I legalized Christianity in 313 through the Edict of Milan.
+The Church was now a powerful force in the Roman world, with Constantine I having legalized it in 313 through the Edict of Milan.
 "Constantine desired that the church should contribute to the social and moral strength of the empire, religious dissension was a menace to the public welfare."
-Consequently, the emperor had taken a personal interest in several church issues, including the Donatist controversy in 316.
+Consequently, the emperor had taken a personal interest in several ecumenical issues, including the Donatist controversy in 316.
 He also wanted to bring an end to the Arian dispute.
-Through the Council of Nicaea in 325, he attempted to unite Christianity and establish a single, imperially approved version of the faith.

-The Bishop of Rome, Sylvester I, himself too old to attend, sent two priests as his delegates.
-Arius himself attended the council as well as the young deacon Athanasius, who attended as an assistant to Alexander of Alexandria and who would become the champion of the Nicene Creed and spend most of his life battling Arianism.
-Also there were Eusebius of Caesarea and Eusebius of Nicomedia, supporters of Arius and the leaders of the Eusebians (traditionally called 'Arians').
-Eusebius of Caesarea, the historian and theologian, was universally acknowledged to be the most scholarly bishop of his day.
-Ossius presided as the emperor's agent.
-The emperor participated in and even led some of its discussions.
-"Constantine took part in the Council of Nicaea and ensured that it reached the kind of conclusion which he thought best."
-(Hanson, p.
-850)
+Pope Sylvester I, himself too aged to attend, sent two priests as his delegates.
+Arius himself attended the council as well as the young deacon Athanasius, who attended as an assistant to Alexander of Alexandria and who would become the champion of the Nicene Creed and spend most of his life battling Arianism and other form of Unitarianism.
+Also there were Eusebius of Caesarea and Eusebius of Nicomedia.
+Before the main conclave convened, Hosius initially met with Alexander and his supporters at Nicomedia.
+The council was presided over by the emperor himself, who participated in and even led some of its discussions.

 Ariminum, Seleucia, and Constantinople (358–360)